joshcyber123/joshcyber123.github.io/_posts/Office.md

 ![[Pasted image 20240220053441.png]]

-7. After doing some research over jomla 4.2 I found an exploit for it:
+7. After doing some research over joomla 4.2 I found an exploit for it:

 ![[Pasted image 20240220212206.png]]